NOVEL-IN-PROGRESS

 "What's the matter with your lady up there?"
 Severine asked once they were out of sight of the big house.

 "Miss Marie?
-In my mind there ain't nothin' wrong with that woman.
+Ain't nothin' wrong with that woman.
 She's just lazy as a sow pig, is all.
 I reckon she done had somebody come dump her chamber pot all her damned days.
-And let me tell you, them folks in the Quarter, they been sayin' for a long time that she's a kept woman.
-Don't know, do I?"
-Jane laughed so hard it startled Severine.
-"But I sure ain't seen no man 'round.
-Nope, I ain't.
+And let me tell you, them folks in the quarter they been sayin' she's a kept woman.
+Don't know, do I?
+But I sure ain't seen no man 'round.
+Nope.
 But she doin' fine whatever she doin', ain't she now?"

-Jane's laugh was hearty from the gut, as though there was gravel down there.
-But Severine began to wonder just how much gravel was in Jane's tales.
+Jane's laugh was hearty from the gut, as though there was gravel down there but Severine began to wonder just how much gravel was in Jane's tales.

 "Then why you stay with her?"
 Severine asked.